saulotdr/aws-processing-lambda-python/README.md

 $ ./build
 ```

-The file `knoxlog-lambda-handler.zip` will be created in project root folder.
+The file `aws-lambda-handler.zip` will be created in project root folder.

 This zip package can be deployed directly to AWS Lambda.